 Celebrate the German Way

-New Ulm, known for its distinctive and historic German architecture and culture, embraces a traditional Oktoberfest celebration the first two weekends in October with a parade (Oktoberfest 2021 will not take place due to Covid-19), tours at sixth-generation Schell’s Brewery, music and dancing, wine-tasting and a grape stomp at Morgan Creek Vineyards, and the chance to shop early for German Christmas ornaments.
+New Ulm, known for its distinctive and historic German architecture and culture, embraces a traditional Oktoberfest celebration the first two weekends in October and a parade on Saturday, October 15, tours at sixth-generation Schell’s Brewery, music and dancing, wine-tasting and a grape stomp at Morgan Creek Vineyards, and the chance to shop early for German Christmas ornaments.

 Don’t miss climbing the Hermann the German statue that rises 102 feet high for a sweeping view of the Minnesota River Valley cloaked in its brightest colors.

 Lisa Meyers McClintick is a prolific travel writer for outlets including USA Today, Midwest Living, the Star Tribune and her website lisamcclintick.com.
 A mom of three, she especially enjoys family travel, hands-on learning vacations, local food and farms, living history and outdoor adventures.